 “The team could visibly see and learn from customer feedback, that they were making a difference, as NSW became the easiest place to set up and stay in business,” said Ross.

-The EtdB team went on to deliver similar solutions for other industry sectors: road freight; print and manufacturing; retail clothing and building construction and in 2017 won the ‘NSW Premiers Award’.
+The EtdB team went on to deliver similar solutions for other retail and industry sectors: road freight; print and manufacturing; retail clothing and building construction and in 2017 won the ‘NSW Premiers Award’.